-of attractors and fixers such that the vertical arrows are open and closed immersions that induce isomorphisms over $\Spd \bbQ_p$, and if $\calG$ is special parahoric over $\breve \bbZ_p$ (for example, reductive), then also over $\Spd \bbF_p$. \end{theorem}
+such that the vertical arrows are open and closed immersions that induce isomorphisms over $\Spd \bbQ_p$.
+If, in addition, $\calG$ is special parahoric (for example, reductive) over $\breve \bbZ_p$, then the vertical arrows are also isomorphisms over $\Spd \bbF_p$. \end{theorem}

+Here, $(\Gr_{\calG})^0$ is the fixed points locus for the $\bbG_{m}^\dia$-action and $(\Gr_{\calG})^+$ its attractor locus, which is loosely speaking the union of the strata of points flowing into the fixed points, see also \cite[discussion above Theorem~I.6.5]{FS21}.
+Both v-sheaves are representable by increasing unions of spatial diamonds relative over $\Spd \bbZ_p$ in the sense of \cite[Definition~13.3]{Sch17}, see \Cref{lemma-representability-attractor}.

 If $\lambda$ is regular, then the special fiber of $(\Gr_\calG)^+$ consists of the v-sheaves associated to the semi-infinite orbits $\calS_w$ inside $\Fl_\calG$ indexed by certain cosets of the Iwahori--Weyl group, see \eqref{semi_infinite_stratification}.
-In comparison, $\Gr_\calP$ corresponds to those semi-infinite orbits attached to translation elements.
+By comparison, $\Gr_\calP$ corresponds to those semi-infinite orbits attached to translation elements.
 The following proposition generalizes the closure relation of semi-infinite orbits and the equi-dimensionality of Mirkovi\'c--Vilonen cycles \cite[Theorem 3.2]{MV07} from split groups to twisted groups, questions left open in the context of the ramified Satake equivalence \cite{Zhu15, Ric16}:

 \begin{proposition}[\Cref{prop_closure_relations_semi_infinite_orbits}, \Cref{equidimensionality.MV.cycles.lemma}] For a regular coweight $\la$ and the induced semi-infinite orbits, there is an equality inside $\Fl_\calG$: